 United Farm Workers of America

-Many recent UFW-sponsored laws and regulations protect all farm workers in California, especially those at non-union ranches.
+Many UFW-sponsored laws and regulations protect all farm workers in California, especially those at non-union ranches.
 They include the first state standards in the U.S. to prevent further deaths and illnesses from extreme heat and in 2016 the first law in the country providing farm workers in California with overtime pay after eight hours a day.
-The UFW continues to actively champion legislative and regulatory reforms for farm workers covering issues such as worker protections, pesticides and immigration reform.
+The UFW continues to actively champion legislative and regulatory reforms for farm workers covering issues such as worker protections, pesticides, and immigration reform.

 History